Biofertiliser

 Certification of digestate as biofertiliser

 A scheme for certification of digestate as a biofertiliser is being developed with assistance of funding from the Waste Minimisation Fund.
-Information on the project is available here
+Information on the project is available here.

 Technical Guide 8 sets out the criteria for certification and builds on the UK PAS110 Specification for whole digestate, separated liquor and separated fibre derived from the anaerobic digestion of source-segregated biodegradable materials which sets out the foundations for classification and certification of digestate as fertiliser.

 Guidance for producers seeking certification of digestate produced from their AD facilities is set out in Digestate Biofertiliser Certification.
 Certification is based on producers having a robust quality assurance based framework for digestate from source segregated feedstock.
-Application for certification is available here.

 Digestate which does not meet the criteria for certification is able to be applied to land only if it complies with the regulatory requirements of a biosolid.